Autism Spectrum Disorders (ASD): Services

 - Improve social/relationship skills.

-- Job coaching, interviewing and monitoring of employment.
+- Job counseling, interviewing and monitoring of employment.

 - Independent living skills (e.g., grooming, cooking, cleaning, laundry, shopping).